dw/sortedfile/docs/index.rst

 When handling large text files it is often desirable to access some subset without first splitting, or importing to a database where an index creation process is required.
-When data is already sorted (inherently in the case of logs or time series data, as they're generated in time order), we can exploit this property using binary search to efficiently locate interesting subsets.
+When data is already sorted, such as in the case of logs or time series data, we can exploit this to efficiently locate interesting subsets.

-Due to the nature of binary search this is O(log N) with the limiting factor being the speed of a disk seek.
-Given a 1 terabyte file, 40 seeks are required, resulting in an *expected* 600ms search time on a rusty old disk given pessimistic assumptions.
-Things look better on an SSD where less than 1ms seeks are common: the same scenario could yield in excess of 25 lookups/second.
+Records are located using binary search in O(log N) with the limiting factor being disk seeks.
+Given a 1 terabyte file, 40 seeks are required, resulting in an *expected* 600ms search time on a mechanical disk under pessimistic assumptions.
+Things are better on SSDs where <1ms seeks are common: the same scenario could yield in excess of 25 lookups/second, and significantly better when allowing for the caches in a modern computer.

 Common Parameters